Amur River Tunnel

-The seven kilometer-long-railroad tunnel had been covered with five boards ??, 3627 meter-long mountain way?? (three faces) in the eastern sector, 1350 meters of open way in the western section, and an internal ?? diameter tunnel - 7400 mm for underwater.
+The seven kilometre-long-railroad tunnel had been covered with five boards ??, 3627 meter-long mountain way?? (three faces) in the eastern sector, 1350 meters of open way in the western section, and an internal ?? diameter tunnel - 7400 mm for underwater.
 Using crushed stone, construction of houses and other surface structures carried out by railway troops.
 900 experts in the primary professions and thousands of local civilian citizens worked directly in the tunnel under the Amur.
 About 5500 people worked only towards "construction № 4", a code name.
 Prisoners working in the Tunguska and in the New Stone ?? quarried limestone for buildings.
 The Magnitogorsk plant on the Ural River supplied the iron tubing to line the tunnel.

 Shortly prior to the Great Patriotic War, the work was nearing completion.
 In 1941, after the outbreak of the war, Joseph Stalin set a time limit on completing the building of the railway.
 On 12 July 1941, the first train with builders on it ran through the tunnel.
 Regular traffic started on 25 October 1942.

 During 1944–45, cargo transportation for the upcoming invasion of Manchuria against Japan began.
 In accordance with the order of the People's Commissar of Railways Ivan Vladimirovich Kovalev of 22 May 1945 on the Far Eastern Railway to expedite the work, procedures was put in place to skip all forms of transportation and military compounds.
 After the fighting in the Far East was over in August 1945, the secret tunnel facility was temporarily closed.
 Because of the growth in freight traffic, there was the need to increase the capacity of the Trans-Siberian Railroad in 1964.
 The tunnel was the used for the movement of freight trains.
 After the completion of the electrification of the railway through the tunnel, passenger trains began to pass through it.

 Until 2008 the combination through Amur River was continued - on the railway bridge and the tunnel.
 In 2009, after completion of the second stage of the reconstruction of Amur bridge opening two-way traffic across it, the "bottleneck" problem has been removed.
 This made it possible to reconstruct the underwater tunnel, after which the construction of the Trans-Siberian Amur link was on three tracks - two on the bridge, and one in the tunnel.

 Beside the eastern tunnel portal, there is a granite plate with words: